hirashahid9/Multithreaded-Game-of-Life/README.md

 # Overview

-It is a multithreaded version of Conway's "Game of Life" as defined in this link: https://www.cs.utexas.edu/users/djimenez/utsa/cs1713-3/c/life.txt.
+It is a multithreaded version of Conway's "Game of Life".

+To get an overview of thie game refer to this link: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+The actual cod of the  game as defined in this link: https://www.cs.utexas.edu/users/djimenez/utsa/cs1713-3/c/life.txt.

-Barrier functionality is used for this purpose as defined here http://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf
+Barrier functionality is used for the purpose of multithreading as defined here http://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf